riboflavin/test-framer-sync/compare/avoma-vs-zoom-ai.md

 - Zoom-only, no free access, speaker ID limits.
 - No custom vocabulary, may transcribe industry jargon poorly.
 ## Comparison table
+Some users or companies might prefer Avoma for its integrations with various tools like HubSpot and Notion, as well as its automation engine.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

+On the other hand, Zoom AI could be favored by those looking for a simple and easy-to-use solution, with native Zoom integration and availability on multiple platforms.
+Nevertheless, users may find limitations in both tools when it comes to integrating with a wider range of applications and maximizing meeting efficiency.
 | Feature                           | Avoma       | Zoom AI     |
 |-----------------------------------|-------------|-------------|
 | Trial/Free Plan                   | ❌ Trial only | ❌ Requires paid Zoom |